Wolves do not howl at the moon. They howl to communicate with other members of their pack.

 Predators, Threats, and Conservation Status

 Since these wolves are apex predators in their territory, other species do not hunt them.
 Their biggest natural threat is one another, with territorial fights being one of their leading causes of death.

 Human beings are the greatest threat to the survival of this species.
 This is a result of fear and, in the past, superstition.
 Medieval records indicate wolves attacked hundreds of Italians from the 15th-19th centuries.
 However, no attacks were recorded after World War II.
 In the 1920s, many rural people still believed in werewolves.
 They would not sleep facing the full moon for fear they would transform into wolves.
 These kinds of fears led to the killing of enormous numbers of wolves.

 However, one of the main reasons for the hostility of humans toward wolves is the threat they pose to livestock, which can be easier prey for them than hunting wild game.
-In France, to reduce the number of unfavorable interactions between wolves and farmers, the government has subsidized electrified pasture fencing and night pens, hiring additional farm hands, and the purchase, training, and upkeep of livestock guard dogs.
+In France, to reduce the number of unfavorable interactions between wolves and farmers, the government has subsidized electrified pasture fencing and night pens, hired additional farm hands, and purchased, trained, and upkeep of livestock guard dogs.
 Despite these measures, some livestock owners still illegally kill wolves when they stray onto their property.

 Wolves mate for life, but if one of them dies, the survivor finds a new mate quickly.
 Mating occurs in March with a two-month gestation period.
 Females may give birth to between two and eight pups, depending upon the age of the mother.
 They usually just have one litter a year.

 In the wild, Apennine wolves can live up to about 10 years.
-In captivity, wolves can live to 15 years or more.
+In captivity, wolves can live for 15 years or more.